-.4 the judgment of any civil court, or a wasted costs order made in any court, may be proved by producing an official copy of the judgment or order, and the findings of fact upon which that judgment or order was based shall be proof of those facts, unless proved to be inaccurate.
+.4 the judgment of any civil court may be proved by producing an official copy of the judgment, and the findings of fact upon which that judgment was based shall be proof of those facts, unless proved to be inaccurate.

-In proceedings before a Disciplinary Tribunal which involve the decision of a court or tribunal in previous proceedings to which the respondent was not a party, with the exception of a wasted costs order that was made against the respondent, the provisions of rE169 do not apply.
+In proceedings before a Disciplinary Tribunal which involve the decision of a court or tribunal in previous proceedings to which the respondent was not a party, the provisions of rE169 do not apply.

-Regulations E171-E175 - Witness evidence at the Disciplinary Tribunal
+Regulations E171-E175 - Witness evidence at the Disciplinary Tribunal Regulations